jbiason/blog/content/reviews/books/microservice-patterns.md

 The code examples are also bad.
 It seems the author decided to use IntelliJ as IDE and use its variable-name-generator (based on the class name) to create the variable names.
-Classes names are really long on Java and, using the IDE, the variables names <i>also</i> get really long, which by itself is not bad, but in a book, it means the code will get formatted like any text and, thus, get completely broken, and really hard to read.
+Classes names are really long on Java and, using the IDE, the variables names *also* get really long, which by itself is not bad, but in a book, it means the code will get formatted like any text and, thus, get completely broken, and really hard to read.

-There are <i>lots</i> of images.
+There are *lots* of images.
 And, as usual with a lot of images, 90% of them are completely irrelevant, adding absolutely nothing of whatever was described already.